Internet myths about Bailiff enforcement.

 You can avoid bailiff fees by ‘sitting it out’ or ignoring a bailiff.

-This ‘debt avoidance’ theory is one that is commonly advised on some social media sites.
-The truth of the matter, is that if the enforcement company return the account back to the local authority (as they cannot obtain payment), the council will simply refer the account onto another enforcement company under contract to them.
-Alternatively, the council will aim to collect the debt directly from the employer by way of an Attachment of Earnings Order.
+This ‘debt avoidance’ theory is one that is commonly advised on some internet sites (or forums).
+In fact, if an enforcement company return the account back to the local authority (because they have not been successful in obtaining payment), the council will simply refer the account onto another enforcement company under contract to them.
+Alternatively, the council will aim to collect the debt directly from your employer by way of an Attachment of Earnings Order.

 If you are vulnerable, the bailiff must return the debt to the council.